alegarsan11/nftables-gui/README.md

 `sudo chmod +x run.sh`
 - Execute the file:
 `sudo ./run.sh`
+- to kill all process
+`sudo killall python`

 - Execute the test files:
 `python -m pytest` (On the nftables-frontend folder)